microsoft/msquic/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Describe the feature you'd like supported

-A description of what the feature is.
+Enter a description of the feature you would like to propose.

 ### Proposed solution
 What are the benefits/reasons for having this feature?

 ### Additional context
 Add any other context that might be helpful, if applicable.
+This section can be omitted if you do not have any other comments.